Every game with PS4 Pro support: resolution, FPS, HDR, enhancements and more

 - Here They Lie - 4K resolution, higher quality rendering for PSVR, better shadows, post-processing effects, dynamic flashlight shadows, ambient occlusion, HDR support.

-- Hitman - 4k resolution, 60fps, improved textures, shadows, reflective surfaces, post-processing effects, dynamic flashlight shadows, ambient occlusion, HDR.
+- Hitman - 4K output, 1440p resolution, 60fps, improved textures, shadows, reflective surfaces, post-processing effects, dynamic flashlight shadows, ambient occlusion, HDR.

 - Homefront: The Revolution - 4K (2560x1440 resolution upscaled), improved fps, effects, HDR.